faustlarsen/Pierre/README.md

 - Choose 'Administration'
 - Then 'Data Import'
 - Choose  'Import Self-Contained File"
-- In browsing tool to select the pierre.sql file that is in the project
+- In browsing tool to select the constantine_yakubovski_pierre.sql file that is in the project
 - Start Import

 ## ALTERNATIVE DATABASE SETUP